antonrosh/checkers-game-ts-playwright/README.md

-# The Checkers Game - Automated Tests
+# The Checkers Game - UI Automated Tests

 This repository contains automated tests for the Checkers Game.
 The tests were written using Playwright and TypeScript and implemented following steps: